transclusion/request/README.md

 # @transclusion/request

-For making observable requests in the browser and in Node.js.
+A minimal xhr-based library for making _observable_ requests in the browser and in Node.js.

 ```sh
 # Install with npm